 Many, but not all, banded oscillators fluctuate within set upper and lower limits.
 The Relative Strength Index (RSI) is range-bound by 0 and 100 and will never go higher than 100 or lower than zero.
 The Stochastic Oscillator is another oscillator with a set range and is bound by 100 and 0 as well.
 However, the Commodity Channel Index (CCI) is an example of a banded oscillator that is not range bound.

 Centered oscillators are best used to identify the underlying strength or direction of momentum behind a move.
-Broadly speaking, readings above the center point indicate bullish momentum and readings below the center point indicate bearish momentum.
+Broadly speaking, readings above the center point indicate bullish momentum, while readings below the center point indicate bearish momentum.
 The biggest difference between centered oscillators and banded oscillators is the latter's ability to identify extreme readings.
 While it is possible to identify extreme readings with centered oscillators, they are not ideal for this purpose.
 Banded oscillators are best suited to identify overbought and oversold conditions.

 Oscillators generate buy and sell signals in various ways.
 Some signals are geared towards early entry, while others appear after the trend has begun.
 In addition to buy and sell signals, oscillators can signal that something is amiss with the current trend or that the current trend is about to change.
 Even though oscillators can generate their own signals, it is important to use these signals in conjunction with other aspects of technical analysis.
 Most oscillators are momentum indicators and only reflect one characteristic of a security's price action.
 Volume, price patterns and support/resistance levels should also be taken into consideration.